 Whether it has come about from negative experiences during childhood or from a recent traumatic event, trauma can provoke an intense psychological and even physical reaction in most people.
 Trauma therapy, therefore, can often be a helpful and safe way to deal with the painful emotions impacting a person’s ability to lead a happy, healthy and productive life.
-At Greater Boston Addiction Centers, we look at co-occurring disorders so that our trauma-focused therapy has the potential to effectively address the many effects of your trauma and help you recover from all that is contributing to your current mental and physical state.
-If you would like to learn more about addiction therapy for co-occurring disorders at Greater Boston Addiction Centers and how it could help you, don’t hesitate to contact us online or call 877.920.6583 today.

 Trauma-focused therapy works because it has the capacity to uncover, and attempt to make sense of, the traumatic experiences you have had and suffered from in the near or distant past.
 Some of the most common forms of trauma that people are exposed to on a too regular basis include:

 You may find yourself completely overwhelmed and feeling alone when trying to cope with the issues arising from the traumatic experience that have adversely shaped your life.
-Trauma therapy ensures that you are not alone, that your trauma and the related emotional turmoil suffered is valid, and asserts that you can overcome a traumatic past to live a happier, healthier life.
+Trauma therapy ensures that you are not alone, that your trauma and the related emotional turmoil suffered are valid, and asserts that you can overcome a traumatic past to live a happier, healthier life.

 Trauma does impact not only an individual’s mental state but also a person’s physical well-being too.
 People who regularly deal with intense trauma may experience some of the following issues:

 Sadly, because the trauma experienced can be too much to bear on a day-to-day basis, many people turn to drugs and alcohol to cope with the hurt, memories, and regret.
-This self-medicating may temporarily mask the mental and physical pain caused by the traumatic events of your past, but, in the long term, a substance use disorder may arise, and those addictive chemicals will only serve to dig yourself into a deeper hole.
+This self-medicating may temporarily mask the mental and physical pain caused by the traumatic events of your past, but, in the long term, a substance use disorder may arise, and those addictive chemicals will only serve to dig you into a deeper hole.

 Many people who suffered extreme trauma in the past are also dealing with substance abuse issues today.
 A good Boston sober living program will provide trauma-informed therapy for people who need it.
 Our focus is on creating personalized treatment plans designed to treat every inch of your illness.
 Our trauma therapy program is proven to address your whole self, teach you coping skills, help you overcome your trauma, and put you in a position to enjoy a rewarding and happy life.